thmsmlr/elixir-ai-notebooks/README.md

-# elixir-ml-playground
+# Machine Learning in Elixir

-Livebooks and what not of me playing around with Machine Learning in Elixir
+Livebooks and what not of me playing around with Machine Learning in Elixir.